akka/akka/akka-docs/src/main/paradox/scala/cluster-usage.md

 The actor paths without address information that are defined in `routees.paths` are used for selecting the actors to which the messages will be forwarded to by the router.
 Messages will be forwarded to the routees using @ref:[ActorSelection](actors.md#actorselection), so the same delivery semantics should be expected.
-It is possible to limit the lookup of routees to member nodes tagged with a certain role by specifying `use-role`.
+It is possible to limit the lookup of routees to member nodes tagged with a particular set of roles by specifying `use-roles`.

 `max-total-nr-of-instances` defines total number of routees in the cluster.
 By default `max-total-nr-of-instances` is set to a high value (10000) that will result in new routees added to the router when nodes join the cluster.